Powers of Edge Ideals with Linear Quotients: Introduction

-In this paper, we construct a new, explicit, and easily implementable linear quotient ordering for any power of an edge ideal which admits linear quotients, recovering the above mentioned result of Herzog and Hibi.
-Our linear quotient ordering on the powers of an ideal $I$ relies only on the linear quotient ordering of the ideal $I$ itself.
+In Theorem \ref{mainthm}, we construct an explicit linear quotient ordering for any power of a quadratic monomial ideal $I$ which admits linear quotients, depending only on the linear quotient ordering of the ideal $I$ itself.
+This gives a constructive proof, motivated by the structure of the corresponding graph, of the above mentioned result from \cite{HHbook}.
 A different ordering is given in \cite{ficarra24}; see also \cite{banerjee15}.
 We illustrate the utility of our linear quotient ordering by providing explicit formulas for the projective dimension and Betti numbers of the powers of the edge ideal of what we call a \textit{whisker graph}, generalizing work of Ferr\'o, Murgia, and Olteanu in \cite{FMO12} and complementing results such as \cite[Corollary 3.6]{diethorn} and \cite[Corollary 2.6]{rvt}.

-On the other hand, there are interesting edge ideals that do not admit linear quotients, but whose higher order powers have linear resolutions, one example being the edge ideal of the anticycle graph (that is, the complement of a simple cycle) on at least 5 vertices; the former follows from a result of Fr\"oberg in \cite{Fro90}, and the latter follows from a result of Banerjee in \cite{banerjee15}.
-Although such edge ideals do not satisfy Theorem \ref{HHZ}, a natural question is whether their higher order powers admit linear quotients, and relatively little is known in this direction.
+Furthermore, our linear quotient ordering inspires Example \ref{counterex}, which gives a counterexample to \cite[Conjecture 4.1]{EFHHKM}.

-Hoefel and Whieldon raised this question in \cite{HW11} with a focus on the anticyle graph, and provided a linear quotient ordering for the square of its edge ideal.
-However, they were unable to extend their ordering to higher powers, leaving the open question of whether higher order powers of the edge ideal of the anticycle graph admit linear quotients.
+Conversely, one may ask if $I^k$ has linear quotients for some $k > 1$, must $I$ have linear quotients?
+The answer to this question is negative, as Hoefel and Whieldon proved in \cite[Theorem 4.2]{HW11} that for an anticycle graph on at least five vertices, the square of the edge ideal has linear quotients even though the edge ideal itself does not.
+However, their ordering did not extend to higher powers, leaving the open question of whether higher order powers of the edge ideal of the anticycle graph admit linear quotients; see \cite[Question 5.1]{HW11}.